chokkalingamk/AI_programming_class/Day3_image/readme.md

-# Define the content of the README.md file
-readme_content = """
 # Image Color to Grayscale Converter

 This program reads an image file, converts it to grayscale, displays both the original and the grayscale images, and saves the grayscale image as a new file.